s0enke/ruempler.eu/source/_posts/advantages-aws-multi-account-architecture.md

 ## Thanks

-I want to thank [Deniz Adrian](https://twitter.com/zinedlabs) for reviewing that article and adding additional points about implicit resource sharing and fearless actions.
+I want to thank [Deniz Adrian](https://twitter.com/zinedlabs) for reviewing this article and adding additional points about implicit resource sharing and fearless actions.

 ## References